nusco/narjillos/backlog.md

   Maybe body size? or color?

 * Narjillos select food
-  this could be tricky. how does a creature decide that food is "good enough"? most likely, they pick the food that they "like" best. but what if better food appears nearby? there is a risk that a creature will starve while trying to reach better and better food.
+  this could prove tricky. how does a creature decide that food is "good enough"? most likely, they pick the food that they "like" best. but what if better food appears nearby? there is a risk that a creature will starve while trying to reach better and better food.